julius-ek-hub/dat-assessment/README.md

 ### Structure

-#### componenets
+#### components

 - `utils/` : This folder holds utility components that are repeatedly used within the application.
 Some of which include

   - `icons/` : Contains all SVGIcons for the app
   - `Center` : Centralizes its contents both vertically and horizontally
   - `Wrapper`: Wraps its children in paddings depending on screen size.
   - `Image` : Fetches and converts image src to blob src and while doing so, displays a loading indicator.
-All images in the project were loaded using this component.
+All images in the project are loaded using this component.

 - `Main components` : Every compont here is a section to the home page except for the `Cart`
   - `Cart/` : Provides neccesary UIs for the cart in store
-  - `ExtraFeatures` : These are additional features including `ThemeSwitch` that will toggle the theme mode between `light` and `dark`, `ImageLoadingSimultor` which will simulate a situation where images loaded using `utils/Image` are still loading.
+  - `ExtraFeatures` : These are additional features including `ThemeSwitch` that will toggle the theme mode between `light` and `dark`, `ImageLoadingSimulator` which will simulate a situation where images loaded using `utils/Image` are still loading.
   - `...rest` : The rest of the components are the various sections of the home page

 #### hooks